acm-uiuc/til/_til/vim/close-all-other-splits.md

+---
-# Close All Other Splits
+title: Close All Other Splits
+category: vim
+---

 If you have a couple other splits open, but you only want the window in focus, you may find yourself doing some finger gymnastics to navigate to